 This project is funded through our NIH ME/CFS Center and more information can be found on the Center website:

-Project: Mitochondria and ME/CFS
+Completed Project: Mitochondrial Genomes and ME/CFS

 Dysfunction of mitochondria, the energy-generating organelle in human cells, is one hypothesis concerning the severe fatigue experienced by ME/CFS patients.
 To investigate whether there are genetic differences in the mitochondrial DNA of patients and healthy controls, we have sequenced the mitochondrial genome of a cohort of subjects recruited by the Chronic Fatigue Initiative.